quinnbrandt/sweet_or_savory_analysis/index.md

 | 412 broccoli casserole               | 306168 |        40 |            5 |      194.8 |              22 |             6 |
 | 412 broccoli casserole               | 306168 |        40 |            5 |      194.8 |              22 |             6 |
 | 412 broccoli casserole               | 306168 |        40 |            5 |      194.8 |              22 |             6 |

+### Univariate Analysis
+In this section, I explored the distributions of individual columns.
+The first of which was the protein column.
+In doing so I found that the bulk of the recipes fell under one of two categories.
+The vast majority had between 0-20 percent of daily value protein.
+There was another peak in the data around 40-60 grams of protein.
+<iframe src="assets/protein_hist.html" width=800 height=600 frameBorder=0></iframe>